acbarrentine/chimera-md/readme.md

 What does the future hold?
 It's hard to say.
 Some possible future directions include:

 1. Progressive search results
-2. Optionally generating index.md files on demand
-3. A custom "dialog" blockquote style for screenplay-style speech
-4. User authentication and restricting content to particular users
+2. User authentication and restricting content to particular users
-5. Additional navigation customization options
+3. Additional navigation customization options
-6. Editing or uploading of Markdown files
+4. Editing or uploading of Markdown files

 It all depends on you.
 What do you want to see?